 First, use RegexBuddy to define a regex or retrieve a regexp saved in a RegexBuddy library.
 Rely on RegexBuddy’s clear regex analysis, which is constantly updated as you build the pattern, rather than dealing with the cryptic regex syntax on your own.
 Detailed help on that syntax is always only a click away.

 If you copied a regex written for another programming language, simply paste it into RegexBuddy, select the original language, and then convert the regex to the specific version of Delphi you’re working with.
 If you’re developing a component that needs to work with multiple versions of Delphi, compare your regex between those Delphi versions to make sure it will work exactly the same with all of them.
 RegexBuddy supports all Delphi versions, including the latest 11 Alexandria.

 If you created a new regular expression, test and debug it in RegexBuddy before using it in your Delphi source code.
 Test each regex in RegexBuddy’s safe sandbox without risking precious data.
 Quickly apply the regex to a wide variety of input and sample data, without having to produce that input through your application.

-While the .NET Regex classes and the TPerlRegEx component are quite different, you don't have to remember the details of how to use either of them.
-Just tell RegexBuddy what you want to do, and you will get the proper Delphi Prism, Delphi for .NET, or Delphi for Win32 code straight away.
+While TRegEx, TPerlRegEx, and the .NET Regex classes are all quite different, you don’t have to remember the details of how to use either of them.
+Just tell RegexBuddy what you want to do, and you will get the proper the proper code for your Delphi version and variant straight away.
 Anything can be done: testing a string for a match, extracting search matches, validating input, search-and-replace, splitting a string, etc.